kfgodel/rea/README.md

 Rea
 ==============

-Reify the basic elements that make the language
+Reify some of the basic elements that make the language (specially flow control)

 A Java project that reifies basic keywords as objects that can be composed to create dynamic programs